 - Cardiothoracic surgeon Dr. Delos (Tony) M. Cosgrove develops a computerized device that monitors a patient's condition during recovery from heart surgery and automatically administers drugs as they are needed.
 Designed to treat the drastic changes in blood pressure that often occur after cardiac surgery, this new device reduces post-surgical complications.

 - Dr. Cosgrove also develops a mitral valve retractor and annuloplasty ring that improves surgical repair of the valve.

-- The Cardiac Health Improvement and Rehabilitation Program (CHIRP) is founded to promote health recovery and wellness of cardiac patients in the Heart & Vascular Institute.
+- The Cardiac Health Improvement and Rehabilitation Program (CHIRP) is founded to promote health recovery and wellness of cardiac patients in the Heart, Vascular & Thoracic Institute.

 - Dr. Cosgrove develops the cardiotomy autotransfusion system, a device that conserves a patient's blood during open heart surgery.
 The system significantly reduces the need for donor transfusion, decreases the risk of disease transmission from donated blood and reduces the risk of transfusion reaction.

 - Clinic surgeons become known for the repair of thoracic great vessel aneurysms and aortic dissections.
 In collaboration with cardiac perfusionists, Cleveland Clinic cardiothoracic surgeon Bruce W. Lytle, MD introduces and refines a technique that extends the safe interval of total circulatory arrest necessary to perform these complex surgeries without neurological complications.

 - Dr. Delos (Tony) M. Cosgrove pioneers aortic valvuloplasty, a procedure that allows surgeons to repair rather than replace, certain diseased heart valves.
 The procedure enables better blood flow, minimizes clotting and is especially appropriate for older patients.